Skip to primary menu Skip to main content Skip to footer content

 Who is Ms. Beauty?

-Turner lived in the well-known Robert Taylor Homes for 14 years—up until Sept 30, 2022, when her building at 4525 Federal St. was demolished.
+Turner lived in the well-known Robert Taylor Homes for 14 years—up until Sept 30, 2002, when her building at 4525 Federal St. was demolished.
 Ms. Beauty was a longstanding writer, serving as a journalist and editor for the Residents’ Journal for many years.
 The Residents’ Journal was a grassroots publication written by and for public housing residents in Chicago.
-Ms. Beauty was also an assistant editor for the South Street Journal and a columnist for the Lakefront Outlook
+Ms. Beauty was also an assistant editor for the South Street Journal and a columnist for the Lakefront Outlook.

 Ms. Beauty’s residency in public housing, combined with the media portrayal of public housing and the shift towards privatization at the turn of the century, led her to found the “GHETTO Bus Tours.”
 GHETTO stands for “Greatest History Ever, Told To Our People.”
 Turner’s tours took visitors through various Chicago Housing Authority complexes and featured residents reflecting on their experiences in public housing.
 Ms. Beauty became nationally and internationally recognized for her fight for public and affordable housing.